-BIG will periodically rebalance the portfolio as some asset classes change more than others in value over time.
-BIG will take into account tax exposure if/when these changes are made.
+The investment advisor will periodically rebalance the portfolio as some asset classes change more than others in value over time.
+The investment advisor will take into account tax exposure if/when these changes are made.

 Policy Type: Legal Action Fund